PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 It can also be linked to weight gain, acne, excess hair growth (hirsutism), fertility challenges, and insulin resistance.

-But not everyone with PCOS experiences all of these.
+But not everyone with PMOS experiences all of these.

-Medical guidelines group PCOS into four phenotypes based on a combination of three key features:
+Medical guidelines group PMOS into four phenotypes based on a combination of three key features:

 Phenotype A: